Thomas-Slegers/EveresstTempoSyncUI/README_S3.md

 Log in to the AWS Management Console.
 Navigate to the S3 service.
 Click on "Create bucket."
-Choose a unique name for your bucket (e.g., "my-static-website").
+Choose a unique name for your bucket (e.g., "everesst-tempo-camis-sync-ui").
 Select the region for your bucket.
 Click "Create."
 Enable Static Website Hosting: